Dev2th3Core/oop/C#/docs/polymorphism.md

 See [Encapsulation, Abstraction & Polymorphism Combined: Code Walkthrough](./encap-abstract-poly-walkthrough.md) for a detailed guide to the implementation and usage in the codebase.

 This walkthrough demonstrates how all three OOP pillars work together in real-world scenarios, helping you design robust, flexible, and maintainable systems.
-You'll see how encapsulation protects data, abstraction defines contracts, and polymorphism enables flexible behavior—all in one place!
+You'll see how encapsulation protects data, abstraction defines contracts, and polymorphism enables flexible behavior, all in one place!

 ## Let's Practice!